kathool/kathool/README.md

+I am a young developer that wants to be a software engineer, I am learning and finding my way to coding and developing.
+This is my GitHub!

 - 👋 Hi, I’m @kathool
 - 👀 I’m interested in Software Engineering and Video Game Development
 - 🌱 I’m currently learning Python and C#